-Complete Schedule C, Part IV, or Schedule C-EZ, Part III, if (a) you are claiming the standard mileage rate, you lease your vehicle, or your vehicle is fully depreciated, and (b) you are not required to file Form 4562 for any other reason.
-If you used more than one vehicle during the year, attach a statement with the information requested in Schedule C, Part IV, or Schedule C-EZ, Part III, for each additional vehicle.
+Complete Schedule C, Part IV, if (a) you are claiming the standard mileage rate, you lease your vehicle, or your vehicle is fully depreciated, and (b) you are not required to file Form 4562 for any other reason.
+If you used more than one vehicle during the year, attach a statement with the information requested in Schedule C, Part IV, for each additional vehicle.

 Complete Form 4562, Part V, if you are claiming depreciation on your vehicle or you are required to file Form 4562 for any other reason (see Line 13, later).

 Enter the total commissions and fees for the tax year.
 Do not include commissions or fees that are capitalized or deducted elsewhere on your return.

 You must file Form 1099-MISC to report certain commissions and fees of $600 or more during the year.
 See the Instructions for Form 1099-MISC for details.

 Sales of property.

 Generally, commissions and other fees paid to facilitate the sale of property must be capitalized.
 However, if you are a dealer in property, enter on line 10 the commissions and fees you paid to facilitate the sale of that property.